 8. Inside Burj Al Arab

 Burj Al Arab opened in the late 1990s.
 It continues to be the ultimate symbol of luxurious accommodation in the region.
 But don’t worry if you can’t imagine a stay in this billow-shaped, all-suite hotel.
 With the dedicated Inside Burj Al Arab Tour, you can now enjoy a detailed look at some of its most exclusive sections whose access till recently was only reserved for its premium guests.
-This 90 minutes tour is a butler-guided experience that starts off with a buggy ride that rides you through the bridge road that connects the mainland to the private island where this hotel is located.
+This 90-minute tour is a butler-guided experience that starts off with a buggy ride that rides you through the bridge road that connects the mainland to the private island where this hotel is located.

-Following this, you get to enter the hotel, stand in its atrium (which is the largest of its kind), and most of all, see Royal Suite – one of the world’s most expensive suites.
+Following this, you get to enter the hotel, stand in its atrium (which is the largest of its kind), and most of all, see the Royal Suite – one of the world’s most expensive suites.
 Moreover, check out the immersive Experience Suite and have some relaxing moments at UMA Lounge.

 9. Dhow Cruise

 If you can’t afford to visit the city’s sky-high observation decks, a dhow cruise (along Dubai Creek or Dubai Marina) is a feasible yet cost-effective alternative to get your sightseeing fix.
-Be sure to opt for an evening cruise with dinner; it allows you to see Dubai’s illuminated skyline from water as you relish scrumptious food onboard a traditional wooden dhow.
+Be sure to opt for an evening cruise with dinner; it allows you to see Dubai’s illuminated skyline from the water as you relish scrumptious food onboard a traditional wooden dhow.

 10. Dubai Miracle Garden

 Dubai Miracle Garden is not a year-round attraction, but it is hard to compile a list like this without adding this floral wonderland.
 Open only during winter months (from October to March / April), it is the world’s largest natural garden, with over 150 million flowers in over 72,000 square meters of space.
-From the Hilltop Garden, Lake Park, and Sunflower Field to the exuberant Umbrella Tunnel and Floating Lady, you could spend here hours getting lost in its refreshing colors, fragrance, and endless beauty.
+From the Hilltop Garden, Lake Park, and Sunflower Field to the exuberant Umbrella Tunnel and Floating Lady, you could spend your hours getting lost in its refreshing colors, fragrance, and endless beauty.

 Whether you visiting here for the first time or just moved in or are a regular here, Dubai promises to cater to every age group, ability, and preference.
 So visit Dubai; you can rest assured that you will never be bored in this energetic and full-of-life city.
+There are so many things to do in Dubai!

 - Places to Visit in Tagaytay during GCQ